-As online defamation can have devastating effects on your reputation, business, and livelihood, being defamed on any website or platform is cause for concern.
+As online defamation of character can have devastating effects on your reputation, business, and livelihood, being defamed on any website or platform is cause for concern.
 However, there are five popular public shaming websites that you do not want to be listed on due to their popularity and potential to cause substantial damage to your reputation.

 The top shaming websites that you do NOT want to be listed on are: